-My academic biography follows.
+My academic resume follows.

-- MacLaurin & Robertson, “Euler Characteristic in Odd Dimensions”, Gazette of the Australian Mathematical Society 30:4 (2003), p195–199.
-[Past issues only go back to 2004, currently]
+- MacLaurin & Robertson, “Euler Characteristic in Odd Dimensions”, Gazette of the Australian Mathematical Society 30:4 (2003), p195–199. (arXiv version; the journal’s online past issues only go back to 2004 currently)

 - 4th June 2015, Master of Science thesis overview, physics faculty at University of Queensland (UQ)

 - 3rd Sep 2015, “Spatial Metric and Spaghettification”, astrophysics group (plus a few quantum physics visitors!) at the University of Queensland.
 I introduced the spatial metric aka spatial projector tensor, and used it to show that for a Schwarzschild black hole, the radial distance is dL=1/e dr.